aravindvalluri4/shopping-cart-exercise/README.md

                       Please enter your choice:

 1. pressing a/A allows user to add an item available in store.
-2. pressing v/V shows current basket, offers appled, total biill
+2. pressing v/V shows current basket, offers applied, total bill
 3. pressing c/C shows bill and total bill is to be paid.
 Basket is cleared for next customer.
-4. q/Q quites the system.
+4. q/Q quits the system.

 #### Adding item